What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 Drinking Water Contamination

-PFAS contamination of drinking water has become a major public health concern in multiple countries.
+PFAS contamination of drinking water has become a major concern worldwide.

 Potential contamination sources include: